tektutor/openshift-nov-2023/Day1/README.md

 Internal Services
 - ClusterIP is the internal service supported by Kubernetes/OpenShift
 - ClusterIP service it makes use of internal load-balancer supported by kube-proxy component that runs in every node on the openshift cluster
+- Examples
+  DB servers are exposed as Internal ClusterIP Services so that they are only available to applications running within the same openshift cluster

 External Services
 Two types